Our cars regularly receive over-the-air software updates that add new features and enhance existing ones over Wi-Fi.

 Can I cancel a software update once it begins?
 How do I resume when I am ready?

-- Instrument Cluster Reboot (Model S and Model X only): Hold your foot down on the brake while holding the two scroll wheel buttons (around 20 seconds) until the Tesla ‘T’ appears on the touchscreen.
+- Instrument Cluster Reboot (Model S and Model X only): Hold the two upper buttons on the steering wheel (above the scroll wheels) for 20 seconds.

-- You can also power your vehicle off to troubleshoot.
-To power off in Model S and Model X, go to 'Controls' > 'E-Brake and Power Off' > 'Power off and confirm'.
+- Power Off to Troubleshoot: To power off in Model S and Model X, go to 'Controls' > 'E-Brake and Power Off' > 'Power off' and confirm.
+Tap the brake pedal to turn the vehicle on.
+Model 3 customers should go to 'Settings' > 'Safety and Security' > 'Power off' and confirm.
 Tap the brake pedal to turn the vehicle on.

 How do I troubleshoot issues with media playback after a software update?